arnowelzel/periodical/README.md

 # Periodical
-A calendar to calculate the fertile days according to Knaus-Ogino
+A calendar to track your menstruation and calculate possible fertile days

 Copyright (C) 2012-2018 Arno Welzel